-Infinity Sharding Paradigm
+Infinity Sharding Paradigm (ISP)

-Understanding Split Merge in TON Blockchain
+Understanding split merge in TON Blockchain

-- ShardBlock: Approximated as Hashmap(n, AccountBlock).
+. - ShardBlock: approximated as

 and a binary prefix s

-of the account_id.
+of the account_id

 Algorithm for deciding whether to split or merge

-1. Assessment of the current state of the block
+1. Evaluating the current block state

 2. Block limits and classification